Naatyu/MagNav/README.md

 ------------

 The dataset is provided by the United States Air Force pursuant to Cooperative Agreement Number FA8750-19-2-1000.
-@article{gnadt2020signal,
-  title={Signal Enhancement for Magnetic Navigation Challenge Problem}, author={Gnadt, Albert R and Belarge, Joseph and Canciani, Aaron and Conger, Lauren and Curro, Joseph and Edelman, Alan and Morales, Peter and O'Keeffe, Michael F and Taylor, Jonathan and Rackauckas, Christopher}, journal={arXiv e-prints}, pages={arXiv--2007}, year={2020}
+Albert R Gnadt, Joseph Belarge, Aaron Canciani, Lauren Conger, Joseph Curro, Alan Edelman, Peter Morales, Michael F O’Keeffe, Jonathan Taylor, and Christopher Rackauckas.
+[Signal enhancement for magnetic navigation challenge problem](https://arxiv.org/abs/2007.12158). * *arXiv e-prints* *, pages arXiv–2007, 2020.
-}

 The data used for this project comes from an [MIT challenge](https://magnav.mit.edu/).
 The data can be downloaded [here](https://zenodo.org/record/6327685#.Ym6QLodBxD8).
 The goal of the challenge is the same as the one of our project but we do not take into account their restrictions on the dataset.<br>